-- 11.1 The site analysis and high level planning completed to date indicates clearly that each site option will support the development of alternative new hospital facilities.
-However, the cost and timescale for delivery for each option and potential benefits available across them are vastly different. - 11.2 In each case the site conditions and location have varying impacts upon the quality of the solutions and potentially the extent of health gain that each option would eventually support. - 11.3 To minimise this effect the developed solution at each option has been based upon a common spatial standard and contemporary UK health guidance on hospital design, planning and layout. - 11.4 Each solution has also been informed by the Acute Service Plans currently being developed for each function within the hospital and reflect, as far as is possible at this stage, current thinking on future needs and operational efficiency. - 11.5 The effect of the above, has been to inform solutions that respond individually to each site and in doing so result in different building forms and include different departmental adjacencies. - 11.6 Given these different outcomes and to support effective, transparent decision making by Ministers the findings for each option has been evaluated in the context of its overall cost, benefits and risk by applying UK Treasury best practice option appraisal techniques.
-These include: - Calculation of the financial impact of each option's delivery cost and long term running cost over a standard life of 60 years by calculating Net Present Values; - Establishing the potential benefits and risks on each option in terms of its delivery risk and hospital operational risk by completing an independent benefits appraisal using criteria and weightings approved by the Project Board; and - Deducing the relative value of qualitative benefits by establishing the net present cost of each option's benefits to illustrate the potential value of one option over another.
+- 12.1 The site analysis and high level planning completed to date indicates clearly that each site option will support the development of alternative new hospital facilities.
+However, the cost and timescale for delivery for each site option and potential benefits available across them are vastly different. - 12.2 In each case the site conditions and location have varying impacts upon the quality of the solutions and potentially the extent of health gain that each option would eventually support. - 12.3 To minimise this effect the developed solution at each location has been based upon a common spatial standard and contemporary UK health guidance on hospital design, planning and layout. - 12.4 Each solution has also been informed by the Acute Service Plans currently being developed for each function within the hospital and reflect, as far as is possible at this stage, current thinking on future needs and operational efficiency. - 12.5 The effect of the above, has been to inform solutions that respond individually to each site and in doing so result in different building forms and include different departmental adjacencies. - 12.6 Given these different outcomes and, to support effective, transparent decision making by Ministers, the findings for each option have been evaluated in the context of their overall cost, benefits and risk by applying UK Treasury best practice option appraisal techniques.
+These include: - Calculation of the financial impact of each option's delivery cost and long term running cost over a standard life of 60 years by calculating Net Present Values; - Establishing the potential benefits and risks associated with each option in terms of its delivery effect on ongoing hospital operations through an independent benefits appraisal using criteria and weightings approved by the Project Board; and - Illustrating the potential value of one option over another by establishing the net present value cost of achieving each options qualitative benefits.